 Autonomous vehicles must be resilient against degradation of independent sensors, such as GPS loss due to tree canopy, camera obstructions from dirt or mud, and reduced performance due to weather.
 The CAVS proving ground provides natural resources for testing such scenarios.

 In imperfect terrain, wheel slip affects autonomous vehicle performance.
-Off-road capable autonomous vehicles should include vehicle-terrain interaction effects when planning and executing paths.
+Off-road capable autonomous vehicles should account for vehicle-terrain interaction effects when planning and executing paths.
 The CAVS proving ground allows evaluation of the effects and tools for development of intelligent off-road path planning algorithms and vehicle models for incorporating the effects of vehicle-terrain interaction.